krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

     Given a binary tree, search and record all nodes with a value of $7$, please return a list of nodes.

 For this problem, we traverse this tree in preorder and check if the current node's value is $7$.
 If it is, we add the node's value to the result list `res`.
-The relevant process is shown in the following diagram and code:
+The relevant process is shown in the figure below:

 ```src
 [file]{preorder_traversal_i_compact}-[class]{}-[func]{pre_order}